Choking Victim: Breakup

 Choking Victim broke up after the first day of recording for their first full-length LP, No Gods, No Managers, but the recordings from that one day were enough to make a full album.
 After they broke up, Stza formed the band Leftöver Crack, and Skwert and Ezra formed INDK.
 Ezra joined Leftöver Crack in 2001.
 Skwert is currently the front man for the New Jersey–based ska punk band Public Serpents.
 Sascha has spent the last several years organically farming in upstate New York, and is a founding member of Icarus Project, a radical mental health network.
+He has also earned his Master Of Social Work (MSW) as a clinician working at Columbia University's Medical Center and the New York State Psychiatric Institute.

 Reunions

 On November 11, 2000, Choking Victim reunited to play a show in Tompkins Square Park with the lineup from their album, substituting former bassist Alec for Shayne.
 Later, in late 2005, Choking Victim reunited a second time, performing four shows.
 On June 11, 2006, they played a show at the Lower East Side's Tompkins Square Park, which featured various political speakers, including members of the Mislead Youth Project.
 At the end of July 2006, they toured the Dominican Republic, before Leftöver Crack embarked on their European Tour.

-In the Summer of 2012, lead singer Stza enlisted the help of Irish Ska/Punk band Chewing on Tinfoil and formed "The Choking Victim Show".
-This band, playing the songs of Choking Victim, toured throughout the UK, Ireland and France.
+In the summer of 2012, lead singer Stza and the Irish ska-punk band Chewing on Tinfoil formed The Choking Victim Show, which performed Choking Victim songs on tour throughout the UK, Ireland, and France.

 Choking Victim has continued to play sporadic concerts worldwide between 2014 and 2017.
 Prior to 2017 these were one-off events, but, in 2017, they undertook their first tour in over a decade.